Aadhithya33/VSD-HDP/README.md

 </details>
 <details>
-    <summary>Comparison of RTL and NETLIST simulation of ADD R6,R2,R1</summary>
+    <summary>Comparison between RTL and NETLIST simulation of ADD R6,R2,R1</summary>

-* If we observe the verilog location M[0] contains Add r6,r2,r1 instruction.
+* If we observe the verilog code, location M[0] contains Add r6,r2,r1 instruction.

 ![image](day6/Screenshot32.png)

-* From the image shown below ,contents of r2 =2 and r1 =1 and after execution of instruction one **( Add r6,r2,r1)** content of r6 should be 3.
-We have to get r6=3 for RTL and NETLIST simulation.
+* From the image shown below ,contents of r2 =2 and r1 =1 and after execution of instruction one **( Add r6,r2,r1)** content of r6 should be equal to 3.
+And, We have to get r6=3 for both RTL and NETLIST simulation.

 ![image](day6/Screenshot33.png)